 - LinkedIn Salary Search Tool: See a detailed breakdown of salaries by job title and location.

 Salary negotiation is tricky.
 Asking for a higher salary without alienating the employer is a delicate issue and deserves ample preparation.
-The goal of negotiating is come to an agreement that feels fair to both parties.
+The goal of negotiating is to come to an agreement that feels fair to both parties.

 NOTE: It is important to remember that negotiations could end with you getting everything you want, some of what you want, nothing of what you want, or even a withdrawal of the offer.
 If an offer is altered to meet your requests, be prepared to accept it soon after your negotiations are completed.

 During your negotiation, express to the employer the areas you wish to negotiate and explain why you are asking for an increase in salary.
 Perhaps you feel that some of your work experience was not considered in determining your salary offer, or your salary offer does not compare favorably with other offers you have received.
-If the organization cannot offer a higher salary, perhaps additional vacation, a signing bonus, or moving expenses could be added or increased as an alternative.
+If the organization cannot offer a higher salary, perhaps an additional vacation, a signing bonus, or relocation expenses could be added or increased as an alternative.
 When negotiating salary, be sure to use your research and benchmark salary range you found in order to help strengthen your position.

 REMEMBER: Consider the needs of the organization, the current market and how you can approach the employer in a confident, assured manner.
 If you implement these tips, you will be well on your way to a successful negotiation!